inteligencia-colectiva/datathon_inteligencia_colectiva/README.md

 Most of the reviews are positive, from a sample of approximately 140,000,000 records, more than 110,000,000 correspond to 4 and 5 stars.
 While the negatives mainly come from disgust regarding the quality and size.
 Considering the number of reviews, 80% of them are signed as Amazon Customers and not with a username, possibly preferring anonymity for reasons unknown to us.

-For a better understanding of the data, you can review our PDF file (link) and, for users with permissions, they can enter Looker to be able to interact with them at the following link:
+For a better understanding of the data, you can review our PDF file ([link](Datathon_-_Amazon_Data_Analytics.pdf)) and, for users with permissions, they can enter Looker to be able to interact with them at the following link: [LOOKER - DASHBOARD](https://lookerstudio.google.com/reporting/50ea6d94-c3a1-4a65-ac27-b9b1de1c9271)

 ### **`Part 3).
 ML PROCESS`**